johnsardine/open-tasks/README.md

 ## Problems:

 * How to deal with accounts and autentication.
-Independently hosted?
-Self hosted?
+The idea is that there is no main service, there is our data, but that presents problems regarding to account management and autentication.
-* How to connect different apps
+* How to connect different apps/services.
+Like above, if there is no main service providing the data, how would it be acessed?